ClearcodeHQ/Go-Forward/README.md

 ### Program behaviour:
 * Logs that are too old are discarded.
 * Logs that exceed their allowed size are discarded.
-* Incomming messages timestamps are only used to set cloudwatch logs timestamp value.
+* Incoming message timestamps are only used to set cloudwatch logs timestamp value.
 They are not written in message body.